 I was fascinated to see the reference to the Underwater Panther in the sign pictured here.
 About a week prior to visiting Serpent Mound, I had gone to see Alligator Mound.
 In Ohio.

 The theory goes that one of the first archaeologists consulted with a local Native American, as is appropriate.
 But not knowing the language, he employed a translator and the translator must have said something about a large underwater monster.
-An alligator was all the archaeologist could conjure up.
+An alligator was probably all the archaeologist could conjure up.

 Interestingly, just now I looked up “Lenape snake” to see if I could find an image.
 I found out that Maxa’xâk is translated as “Great Serpent” but that it’s actually an “underwater horned serpent” said to lurk in lakes and eat humans!